 - You live in a one bedroom flat or bedsit,

 - You or your partner are old enough to receive pension credits.
-This would be anyone who was over 61 years and 6 months at April 1, 2013.
+This would be anyone who was born before 6th November 1953 (date correct as of 6th July 2018).

 Under the new rules, if you have more bedrooms than the UK government says you need, you will receive less housing benefit than you have previously.